 Can same-sex couples get married in New York City?

 You bet.
 Same-sex marriage has been legal in New York since the Marriage Equality Act went into effect June 24, 2011.
 The City Clerk’s office began to issue marriage licenses and perform civil marriage ceremonies for same-sex couples a month later, on July 24, 2011.
+(In 2015, the Supreme Court ruled bans on same-sex marriage to be unconstitutional, making it legal for same-sex couples to marry in all US states.)

 How do I get a marriage license?